MattechLab/monalisa/docs/rst/2-3-4_binning_cardiac.rst

    until the filtered signal looks like a modulated sinusoid.

-   You can change the contrast of the background in the right pannel with the imcontrast tool of Matlab by pressing the "imcontrast" button.
+   You can change the contrast of the background in the right panel with the imcontrast tool of Matlab by pressing the "imcontrast" button.
-   But once you have changed the contrast, press the "fix contrast" buton, else the changes in contrast will be lost.
+   But once you have changed the contrast, press the "fix contrast" button, else the changes in contrast will be lost.

-   By adjusting the contrast, you should observe that the filtered signal oscilated together with the vertical strikes due to cardiac motion.
+   By adjusting the contrast, you should observe that the filtered signal oscillated together with the vertical strikes due to cardiac motion.
 This confirms that the correct peak was selected in the frequency spectrum.
 If you cannot see those strikes, a good rule of thumb is that the first peak in the frequency spectrum is due to respiratory motion, and the second